-The admissions process for Theatre consists of two stages: the online Audition Registration and a Theatre Audition.
+The admissions process for Theatre consists of two stages: the online Audition Application and a Theatre Audition.

 A panel composed of ProArts College representatives, artists from community arts organizations, and BAA staff conduct the auditions.
 By focusing solely on the audition, BAA aims to encourage all students interested in the arts to apply to the school.
 Acceptance decisions are based on the audition only.

-Doors will open at 8:30am for registration and auditions.
-Auditions will begin promptly at 9am:
+Doors will open at 8:30am for check-in and auditions will begin promptly at 9am: